Design Tips for Your Bathroom Renovation Project

 A bathroom design trend can quickly become old when your children grow up, so try to predict how the bathroom will be used in the future.
 An excellent choice may be neutral colored fixtures and tile, for ease of updating color accents with wallpaper, paint, towels, and draperies.

 Whether it is a large or small bathroom remodeling design needs a lot of preparation and thought before choosing a final plan.
-Bathroom floor plan is decided not only by desires but also by budget and space restrictions in many times.
+The bathroom floor plan is decided not only by desires but also by budget and space restrictions in many times.

 Contact our Professional Bathroom Design and Renovation Experts of Executive Touch Painters in Toronto and The GTA for ideas or to build your dream bathroom.
 Call us Today at (416) 410-0164 for a Free Estimate.